nkg114mc/sfnnue-intro/docs_en/part2-en.md

 ![title](./img/p2-4.png)

 Our side is black, and the white queen is their queen, so the number of the white queen = 9 Since our side is black, the board should be flipped.
-After flipping, black king sqaure number = 63, white queen square number = 0
+After flipping, black king square number = 63, white queen square number = 0
 Piece-square enumeration value = 63 * 641 + 9 * 64 + 0 + 1 = 40960

 <!--